Site Menu

 Choice screen display and ordering

 The twelve most popular eligible browsers in each country according to Google Play installation data are shown.
 Later this year, all twelve options will be ordered randomly each time the choice screen is shown.
 For an initial period, the five most popular eligible browsers in each country according to Google Play installation data will be displayed at the top, ordered randomly.
 The next seven most popular eligible browsers will be shown below the initial five browsers, similarly ordered randomly.
-Devices will show this interim ordering logic until around summer 2024.
+After the initial period, an updated choice screen displaying the top 12 ranked browsers, ordered randomly, will start appearing on new devices distributed in the EEA on or after August 7, 2024.

 Users must scroll through all options before making a default selection.
 On existing devices, if a non-Chrome browser is already selected by the user, Android will not show a browser choice screen.